mohemohe/gemini-cli-mcp/README.md

 ## Prerequisites

 - Node.js (v16 or higher recommended)
-- [gemini CLI](https://github.com/reorx/gemini-cli) installed and accessible in your PATH
+- [gemini-cli](https://github.com/google-gemini/gemini-cli) installed and accessible in your PATH

 ## Installation